Event Industry Trends for 2021: Virtual & Hybrid

 Mirza: If you don’t have the right tool to conduct a virtual event, that could be true.
-However the b2match event management software specializes in b2b matchmaking.
+However, b2match, the all in one event management software specializes in AI event matchmaking.
 It is the most efficient way for attendees to find, meet, and talk to new collaboration partners.
 It automates the process and easily integrates business matchmaking into the workflow of an event.
-2020 proved that this translates very well to virtual events.
+2020 proved that this translates very well to virtual networking events.

 Kurt: For the first half of 2021, we are seeing that our customers are still planning virtual events.
 As the pandemic recedes, we are anticipating the second half of the year to conduct more hybrid events.

 2020 was the year that virtual events exploded.
 2021 will be the year that hybrid events will explode.